-BIO 123 General Biology I
+BIO 123 General Biology I (6qh)

-This course is an introduction to life processes including principles of cell and molecular biology; the perpetuation of life, heredity and life's origin.
+An introduction to life processes including principles of cell and molecular biology, the perpetuation of life, heredity, and life's origin.
+Students completing General Biology I will become biologically literate citizens, able to apply biological concepts to the ethical choices they must make throughout life.
+Laboratory exercises are related to lecture topics.
 Lecture 4.5 hours; Laboratory 1.5 hours.
 Prerequisite: RDG 099 or placement.
 Students must take BIO 211 to satisfy the requirements of the AA/AS Biology degree.
+Students cannot receive credit for BIO 123 and BIO 211.

-BIO 124 General Biology II
+BIO 124 General Biology II (6qh)

 This course is a continuation of BIO 123, including evolution, organismal diversity, reproductive strategies, ecological relationships, and physiology.
 Students will apply biological concepts to the ethical choices they make throughout life and explain how those choices affect the environment.
 Laboratory exercises are related to lecture topics.
 Lecture 4.5 hours; Laboratory 1.5 hours.
+Prerequisite: BIO 123.
 Students must take BIO 212 to satisfy the requirements of the AA/AS Biology degree.
-Prerequisite: BIO 123.
+Students cannot receive credit for BIO 124 and BIO 212.

-BIO 140 Forensic Biotechnology
+BIO 140 Forensic Biotechnology (6qh)

 This course is an overview of the study and application of science to the processes of criminal law.
 This course will focus on collection and preservation, examination, evaluation and interpretation of evidence.
 Special emphasis is devoted to the significance of physical evidence, chemical, physical and biological principles of the scientific techniques employed, and the capabilities and limitations of the forensic sciences.
 Lecture 4.5 hours; Laboratory 1.5 hours.